 - Warranty issues: Many vehicle warranties only stretch out over a three- to five-year period, which means it’s up to the car buyer to seek a vehicle with a longer warranty, or risk having a vehicle break down out-of-warranty while still making payments.

-Should You Ever Take on a Long-Term Auto Loan?
+Should You Take on a Long-Term Auto Loan?

-The only real reason, however, to take on a long-term auto loan is if you can’t afford higher monthly payments.
-However, you might want to think about all the cons of doing so beforehand, as the long-term costs of a longer auto loan might make you reconsider the car price, make and model you choose to finance.
+The only real reason to take on a long-term auto loan is if you can’t afford higher monthly payments.
+However, you might want to think about all the cons of such a loan beforehand, as the long-term costs of a longer auto loan might make you reconsider the car price, make and model you choose to finance.